AnimeSourceBot/AnimeSourceBot/README.md

 # AnimeSourceBot

-AnimeSourceBot is a reddit bot for automatically sourcing anime image submissions on reddit using whatanime.ga for image matching.
+AnimeSourceBot is a reddit bot for automatically sourcing anime image submissions on reddit using trace.moe for image matching.

 ## Deploying the bot

-You will need [a reddit script app](https://www.reddit.com/prefs/apps/) and [API token for whatanime.ga](https://soruly.github.io/whatanime.ga/)
+You will need [a reddit script app](https://www.reddit.com/prefs/apps/) and [API token for trace.moe](https://soruly.github.io/trace.moe/)

 - create `.env` and fill in the environment variables (see: `.env.template`)